 And this is about Varian, I hope you know them.
 They are the world’s largest cancer and oncology medical device company and software company, and they make machines to treat patients for cancer.
-So they do chemotherapy treatments using their equipment and stuff like that.
 Pretty mission-critical stuff – this equipment needs to be serviced in time or people lose lives, and what we tested had direct implication on that.
 They also get regulated on some of these business processes, and that’s why it was very critical.

 So I’ll be walking through the testing landscape and challenges, including what kind of approaches we used.
 I’ll also walk you through solution architecture.
 This was all entirely done on Tosca, and I’ll touch upon some key points on how we leveraged Tosca and how we technically implemented the solution, and what value we were able to derive from that.
 So let’s get on it.

 Speaking from the system’s perspective, this is what Varian has implemented.
 This plethora of systems implement end-to-end processes across various business functions, particularly sales, service, and certain regulatory aspects of how they track and monitor their business processes.
 On the next slide I’ll walk through some of these systems, but this is pretty interesting in the way that, by using certain single sign-on solutions, they actually created one application.
 So it’s like one container of an application which basically pulls in the right app over the web, depending on where you are in the business process.
 If you are trying to deploy a service engineer to the field, this would span all the way from doing something in Salesforce, then going into ServiceMax, then releasing some equipment in SAP, going back to ServiceMax, and completing that business process.
 I’ll talk about that business process in a bit.